Cluster-Adaptive Sample-Based Quantum Diagonalization for Strongly Correlated Systems: Introduction

-To address strongly correlated systems, full configuration interaction (FCI), which treats the entire Hilbert space exactly, is limited by the combinatorial growth of the state space, with reported demonstrations reaching system sizes of 22 electrons in 22 orbitals (22e,22o)~\cite{22e22o} and 26 electrons in 23 orbitals (26e,23o)~\cite{26e23o}.
-As an efficient alternative, selected configuration interaction (SCI) algorithms ~\cite{cipsi, sci, hci, shci}, notably heat-bath configuration interaction (HCI)~\cite{hci,shci}, exploit the inherent sparsity of the wave function.
-These methods iteratively expand the variational space by considering Hamiltonian-connected external determinants and selecting those whose estimated contributions exceed a prescribed cutoff.
-However, this local expansion implicitly assumes that chemically important configurations are reachable through successive additions, requiring intermediate determinants to be sufficiently important to be selected.
-In strongly correlated systems where the wave function is multiconfigurational, this assumption can become less reliable.
+Full configuration interaction (FCI), which treats the entire Hilbert space exactly, is limited by the combinatorial growth of the state space and has so far been demonstrated for systems up to 22 electrons in 22 orbitals $(22e,22o)$~\cite{22e22o} and 26 electrons in 23 orbitals $(26e,23o)$~\cite{26e23o}.
+As an efficient alternative, selected configuration interaction (SCI) algorithms~\cite{cipsi, sci, hci, shci}, notably heat-bath configuration interaction (HCI)~\cite{hci,shci}, construct compact variational spaces by iteratively selecting Hamiltonian-connected external determinants whose estimated contributions exceed a prescribed cutoff.
+However, this local expansion implicitly assumes that chemically important configurations are reachable through successive additions, requiring intermediate determinants to make contributions large enough to exceed the selection cutoff.
+In strongly correlated systems, where wave-function weight is broadly distributed over many configurations, this assumption can become less valid.
 When important configurations are separated by chains of intermediate determinants with negligible weights, classical selection heuristics may require much tighter cutoffs to recover them and may otherwise yield suboptimal variational spaces~\cite{sci_hard2,sci_hard3,sci_hard4}.